ymaxgit/shell-setting/README.md

 ## Authors

-This library is written and maintained by David Terei,
+This library is written and maintained by [David Terei](mailto:code@davidterei.com).
-<code@davidterei.com>.